ashaw1270/2048/README.md

 # 2048
-Classic 2048 game, written in JavaScript for the browser. <a href="https://ashaw1270.github.io/2048" target="_blank">Play here!</a>
+Classic 2048 game, written in JavaScript for the browser. <a href="https://ashaw1270.github.io/2048" target="_blank" rel="noopener noreferrer">Play here!</a>